JakeWharton/jakewharton.com/_posts/2019-02-12-r8-optimization-string-constant-operations.md

   #20 = Utf8               A:
 ```

 \#4 is a `String` type whose data is at #20 which is a UTF-8 entry for "A:".
 This was one of the string literals from the source (taken from [the Java 9 string concat example](/androids-java-9-10-11-and-12-support/#string-concat)).
 If you look at #2 or #3, they're signatures for a `Class` and `Methodref` (method reference), respectively.
-Each uses one or more UTF-8 entires to create the signature it represents.
+Each uses one or more UTF-8 entries to create the signature it represents.

 When using `dexdump` to look at Dalvik bytecode, the program doesn't show the string data section directly.
 Instead, strings are substituted into the bytecode output to make it easier to read.